anyoptimization/pymoo/docs/source/misc/kktpm.md

 +++

-Let us now see how to use pymoo to calculate the KKTPM for point:
+Let us now see how to use pymoo to calculate the KKTPM for a point:

 ```{code-cell} ipython3
 from pymoo.constraints.from_bounds import ConstraintsFromBounds